mathiasgredal/neoboot/README.md

 To speed up builds using ccache, you can start Redis with `u-boot-redis-up`, the build system will automatically start using it, if your environment is set up correctly.

+## Wasm
+Designed like Novel Netware

 ## TODO:
+- check that env_net_setup has been called
 - convert tcp to netconn for dual udp, tcp support
 - create dns function on top of rustdns
 - support embedded_io_async and embedded_nal_async traits